Module code: C8517

 Assessment modes: Coursework, Essay

-The module aims to provide you with an understanding of how research in cognitive neuroscience has informed our understanding of cognitive processes in the brain.
-Sussex has an excellent reputation of research in cognitive neuroscience and the module is taught by an expert in the field.
-Evidence is drawn from a wide variety of methods.
+We have an excellent reputation of research in cognitive neuroscience and you'll learn from an expert in the field.
+Evidence is drawn from a wide variety of methods including:

-Following a discussion of the main methods, the remaining lectures will be organised around a series of different cognitive processes such as:
+Following a discussion of the main methods, you'll get lectures organised around different cognitive processes such as: